hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 Which is to say.

-We also accept the `tokio::task` target.
+We also accept traces with the target `tokio::task`.

 But only if the span's name is `runtime.spawn`.

+(and therefore, only if it's a span)

+(events don't have names)

 Now let's add the `tracing` feature.